karimpazoki/laravel_module_blueprint/README.md

 ### Usage
+ 1. use `php artisan module:init` to initial.
+ 2. use `php artisan make:module` to create module blueprint.
 <!-- LICENSE -->
 ## License

 Distributed under the MIT License.
-See `LICENSE.txt` for more information.
+See `LICENSE` for more information.

 <!-- CONTACT -->
 ## Contact